CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Experiment Details

-For \textbf{User Intent Hit Ratio}, we exclude all samples in which the agent fails to reach the goal state, since such predictions amount to mere guesses rather than answers derived from a complete tool-call trajectory.
+For \textbf{Task Completion Ratio}, we exclude all samples in which the agent fails to reach the goal state, since such predictions amount to mere guesses rather than answers derived from a complete tool-call trajectory.

 \paragraph{Tool Call Metrics.}